jgam/college-recommend/college/README.md

 - from the server, tokenize password.
 (JWT, oAuth, cookie, session) -> go with JWT
   a. create auth routes & controller to create jwt token and check the token file

+conflicts?
+currently based on url, I am creating user however, create method should be separated?

+- creating methods and call them requires some basic understandings of javascript including static, methods, and promises and prototypes